World Immunisation Week 2026 Campaign

 Full blog on Psychology Today site.

-Why Completing Your Vaccination Schedule Matters?
+Complete Your Vaccination Course: A Key Step in Preventing Encephalitis.
 Podcast with Prof Lance Turtle

 In this podcast episode we explore why completing your full vaccination schedule is important for protecting against infectious diseases and encephalitis.